-Final Report of the Efficacy and Safety of the Anti-Epidermal Growth Factor Antibody, Cetuximab (IMC-C225), in Combination with Cisplatin in Patients with Recurrent Squamous Cell Carcinoma of the Head and Neck (SCCHN) Refractory to Cisplatin Containing-Chemotherapy
+Final Report of the Efficacy and Safety of the Anti-Epidermal Growth Factor Antibody, Cetuximab (IMC-C225), in Combination with Cisplatin in Patients with Recurrent Squamous Cell Carcinoma of the Head and Neck (SCCHN) Refractory to Cisplatin Containing-Ch

 Reviewer: Mary Kara Bucci, MD

 The Abramson Cancer Center of the University of Pennsylvania

 Last Modified: May 18, 2002

 Presenter's Affiliation: MC Anderson Cancer Center

 Type of Session: Poster